 Terrorism risk poses fundamental challenges to our national security which must be seen in a dynamic perspective as the threat is continuously evolving.
 One of these challenges is associated with terrorism insurance coverage.

-The 9/11 attacks inflicted $35 billion in insured losses, making 2001 the most costly year in the history of insurance and reinsurance up to that point.
+The 9/11 attacks inflicted $35 billion in insured losses ($44 billion in 2014 dollars), making 2001 the most costly year in the history of insurance and reinsurance up to that point.
 These attacks also revealed the new nature of the terrorism threat, where businesses and citizens have become the prime target of terrorist groups seeking to inflict major economic disruption and mass casualties.

 Careful research and policy development are needed in the current debate on the future of terrorism insurance to assure economic and social continuity in the case of new terrorist attacks in the United States.